-The complexity and manual handling required just to keep these systems running leave almost no space to plan for, let alone implement, new tariffs or propositions.
-Many new offerings require complex flows of data, in multiple directions, compared to the traditional linear model.
-With complex data comes hard to manage contracts and plans, which can increase operational load and costs.
+The complexity and manual effort required just to keep these systems running leaves no space to plan for let alone implement new tariffs or propositions.
+New offerings often require complex flows of data in multiple directions - quite a different approach to the traditional linear model.
+With more data comes more complex and diverse contracts and plans, which can increase operational load and costs.
 None of these things would be a problem with modern technology that is built for easy configuration, rapid and widespread integration, adaptable, updatable, modular, and can handle micro billing.
 These days legacy systems are almost the opposite, and create more challenges than they solve.

 The power to transform

-Being able to pivot towards the myriad of new energy opportunities now and into the future has become table stakes, which means any business struggling to respond to changing customer needs because of legacy systems, then it is time to change things up.
-It is possible to free yourself from traditional, long-running deployments and move to contemporary, scalable cloud deployments.
+Being able to pivot towards the myriad of new energy opportunities now and into the future has become table stakes, which means any business struggling to respond to an evolving market simply because of legacy systems probably needs to change things up.
+It is entirely possible to free yourself from traditional, long-running deployments and move to contemporary, scalable cloud deployments.